Aintree Grand National Ladies Day

-Of course, there is top-class racing to enjoy too with seven decent contests that start at 1.40pm.
-But for many of the 45,000 crowd, the attention is primarily on the other side of the track, with events like the ‘Style Award’.
-Style Ambassadors mingle with the crowds in the the Red Rum Garden to find the winner of this coveted award.
-With big prizes like cars, holidays and cash up for grabs, Grand National Ladies Day is a hugely popular day in the UK Jump racing calendar.
+The top-class racing starts at 1.40pm, and includes seven races, as attention is shared with off the track activities like the ‘Style Award’.
+Style Ambassadors mingle with the crowds in the Red Rum Garden to find the winner, with big prizes like cars, holidays and cash up for grabs.
+It’s clear that Grand National Ladies Day is a hugely popular day on the UK jumps racing calendar.

 With demand up, prices are also on the increase on Ladies Day.
-The cheapest ticket £43 for entry into the Tattersalls Stand.
+The cheapest tickets are £55, which buys you entry into the Festival Zone.